Do you struggle to stay on task? Using a timer is a simple trick to keep you focused—here’s why.

 Using a timer is the best way to be productive.
 Not only will it help you be productive, but if you use it right, it will also help your entire household productivity increase.

-Any kind of timer is fine, but I really try to stay away from the one on my phone.
+Any kind of timer is fine, but really try to stay away from the one on your phone.
 Why?
-Because I tend to get distracted by my phone and just the simple act of shutting off the timer when it goes off means I might check email or Facebook and lose several minutes that could have been more productive.
-You can use the timer on your oven or microwave, or you could purchase a timer like mine.
+Because phones can be distracting and just the simple act of shutting off the timer when it goes off means you might check email or Facebook and lose several minutes that could have been more productive.
+You can use the timer on your oven or microwave, or you could purchase a timer.

-My favorite timer is the Datexx Miracle Cube Timer.
+My favorite timer is a Cube Timer.
 I like it because it’s super easy to use—each cube has four time increment options—you just have to put it down with the number you want to use face up and it automatically starts timing you.
-I have the purple cube, which has 5, 10, 20, and 30 minute increments.
-There are four other colors available that each have slightly different time increments, or you can purchase a set of timers to give you even more options.
+I have one that has 5, 10, 20, and 30 minute increments.
+There are many other options available that each have slightly different time increments, or you can purchase a set of timers to give you even more options.

 5 ways a timer helps you be more productive

 1. A timer helps you stay focused on the task at hand